mgblackwater/stevekinney.net/content/courses/testing/expect-examples/not.md

 modified: 2024-09-28T12:51:33-06:00
 ---

-Alright, so you’re cooking along, writing some sweet tests.
+So you’re cooking along, writing some sweet tests.
 Everything’s passing… and then it hits you.
 You _don't_ just need to check if something is true.
 Nope.
 You need to be _sure_ that something is **not** true.

 Enter: `not`.
 This little helper lets you flip the script on your expectations.
 Instead of checking if something is what you expect, you can ask, "Yo, is this **NOT** that?"